 And let me tell you: Amsterdam is so much more than its Red Light District.

 So that’s enough rambling about how much I’ve done in this city, it’s time to start diving into specifics.
 Here, then, are my 30 favourite things to do in Amsterdam.

 A diverse museum that offers an exceptional look into many eras of art and culture, exploring the Rijksmuseum (€20)is one of the best things to do in Amsterdam.
 Rijksmuseum opened their doors in 1798 and has gone on to house an extensive collection of artefacts and paintings that date as far back as the 13th century.

 The ‘National Museum’ has over 200 rooms, which show off the impressive 8,000-strong collection of art.
 But it’s not just paintings that make the museum a must-visit.
 You’ll also find over 35,000 manuscripts and books plus exhibits that explain the development of artistry and culture in the Netherlands.

 The museum has a variety of different tours on offer, in multiple languages.
 This is your best bet for a deep dive into the incredible Rijksmuseum.
 Better yet, opt to visit with a private tour guide (€200) to get a personalised look at the areas that interest you most.

-In a city of amazing churches, you know Westerkerk has to be something special to be the most popular.
+In a city of amazing churches, you know Westerkerk has to be something special in order to be the city’s most popular.
 Construction of this church was completed in 1630 in breathtaking Renaissance-style architecture.
 But Westerkerk is unique in its own right, with several Gothic influences inside and out.